Grease Trap Installation

 Grease trap installation is the direct solution when FOG starts causing problems in your plumbing or septic system.
 Here are five signs your property needs one.

-Recurring drain clogs in kitchen lines.
 If your kitchen sinks, floor drains, or dishwasher lines clog repeatedly despite snaking and jetting, grease laden wastewater is coating the interior walls of your pipes.
 A properly installed grease trap intercepts FOG before it enters the sewer line or septic tank, stopping the cycle of buildup and blockage at its source.
+Don’t wait for an emergency plumbing situation – address grease buildup before it causes a complete blockage.

-Foul odors near drains or cleanouts.
 Rancid, odorous grease accumulating inside pipes decomposes anaerobically and produces sulfur gases.
 These smells seep through P traps, cleanouts, and vent pipes.
 A grease interceptor separates and traps FOG in a contained unit, eliminating the source of those persistent odors.

-Health department notices or compliance violations.
 Commercial kitchens that discharge grease laden wastewater without an interceptor grade grease trap risk non compliant status.
 Health departments across the Lakes Region require food service establishments to install and maintain approved grease interceptors.
-A notice from the health department means you need professional grease trap installation now.
+A notice from the health department means you need professional grease trap installation now – contact us for emergency service if you’re facing a compliance deadline.

-Septic tank pumping frequency has increased.
 When FOG enters your septic tank unchecked, the scum layer thickens rapidly.
 This reduces clarified zone volume, shortens retention time, and forces more frequent pump outs.
 Installing a grease trap upstream of the septic tank protects the entire soil absorption system.

-New construction or kitchen renovation.
 Any new commercial kitchen, restaurant buildout, or residential kitchen remodel that adds a dishwasher, prep sink, or floor drain needs a grease trap sized and installed to code before the first day of operation.

 Our Grease Trap Installation Process